 The following steps show you how to create a Hive ODBC Data Source.

-From User DNS, click Add to open the Create New Data Source wizard.
+From the User DSN tab, select Add to open the Create New Data Source window.

-- Select Microsoft Hive ODBC Driver, and then click Finish.
-You shall see the Microsoft Hive ODBC Driver DNS Setup dialog.
+Select Microsoft Hive ODBC Driver, and then select Finish to open the Microsoft Hive ODBC Driver DSN Setup window.

 Type or select the following values:

 Property Description Data Source Name Give a name to your data source Host(s) Enter <HDInsightClusterName>.azurehdinsight.net.
 For example, myHDICluster.azurehdinsight.net Port Use 443.
 (This port has been changed from 563 to 443.)
 Database Use default.
 Mechanism Select Azure HDInsight Service User Name Enter HDInsight cluster HTTP user username.
 The default username is admin.
 Password Enter HDInsight cluster user password.